-In this semester-based unit, students will undertake a more specialised Visual Arts specific study in preparation for future VCE Studies in Media Unit 1 & 2.
-Students will complete a range of tasks based on film and news media.
+In this semester unit, students will undertake a more specialised Visual Arts specific study in preparation for future VCE Studies in Media Unit 1 & 2.
+Students will complete a range of tasks based on film, news media and advertising.
 They will study and produce a video production, cinema analysis and continue to develop digital based production design skills.
 Students examine, discuss and analyse media examples exploring social comment, cultural and personal identity.
+Students make decisions about the presentation of finished work for an intended audience.